onkar69483/LabCodes/README.md

-# Programming_In_C_Lab
+# LabCodes
-It Contains all the programs done in 'programming in c lab' lecture.
+It Contains all the programs done in lectures.
-Open file type '.c'